Working Cat Program

 Do you have any friendly working cats?

-No; the cats in the working cat program are not social, friendly cats or suited to be pets.
-They have no desire to be “lap cats” and cannot be touched, or may take a very long time to trust enough to pet.
-We strongly encourage adopters to offer cats in this program an independent outdoor life complemented by appropriate care and shelter like a barn or garage.
-On occasion, we may have a semi-feral cat go through our program that needs a special home – if you are interested in taking on a more “social” cat, please indicate this on your application.
+The cats in the working cat program are not social or suited to be pets.
+They have no desire to be “lap cats” and many prefer not to be touched.
+We strongly encourage adopters to offer cats in this program an independent life, complemented by appropriate care and shelter, like a barn or garage.
+On occasion, we may have a semi-feral cat go through our program that needs a special home.
+If you are interested in taking on a more social cat, please indicate this on your application.

 What does a working cat require?

 A working cat requires shelter in a permanent building or structure like a barn, warehouse, stable, or garage in a suitable area where they will be safe.
 The property should ideally be away from busy roads.
 Daily food and water must be provided, as well as any future medical care needed.
-They must also be kept confined for the initial 3-4 week relocation period to ensure a successful transition to their new home.
+They must also be kept confined for the initial three to four-week relocation period to ensure a successful transition to their new home.

 How long will it take to get my working cat?

-Unfortunately, because we never know when we will receive a suitable feral cat for our program and we really try to match the right cat(s) to its most appropriate home, we cannot guarantee a time frame.
-We could be looking for a barn etc. right away and you will get a call the next day, or it could be months before we have the right cat(s) for you.
+Unfortunately, because we never know when we will receive a suitable feral cat for our program, and we really try to match the right cat(s) to their most appropriate home, we cannot guarantee a time frame.
+We could be looking for a barn, etc., right away, and you will get a call the next day, or it could be months before we have the right cat(s) for you.

 Can I come look at or select my working cat?

-No; the Ontario SPCA does its best in selecting working cats and matching them with their appropriate home based on the individual needs of each cat.
+The Ontario SPCA does its best in selecting working cats and matching them with their appropriate home based on the individual needs of each cat.
+We want to minimize stress for these cats as much as possible by limiting human interactions.

 Do you adopt out working cats during the winter?